 Dr. Illana Lancaster is a senior program officer in the Center for Applied Conflict Transformation where she works in the Academy.
 Her areas of work include managing the initiatives on Conflict Management Training for Peacekeepers (CMTP), Capacity Development for Educational Institutions (CDEI), and Participatory Action Research (PAR).

 Since 2008, USIP has partnered with the State Department’s ACOTA Program Office to deliver 5-day CMTP pre-deployment trainings and training-of-trainers to over 4900 peacekeepers in 20 African troop contributing countries; those peacekeepers have deployed to 8 AU and U.N. missions.
 The goal of CMTP is to strengthen peacekeepers’ capacities to protect civilians through the non-violent resolution of conflicts.
 The training focuses on skill-building in the areas of conflict analysis, communication, negotiation, and mediation, with a culminating capstone exercise in which all the skills are put into practice.
 Special emphasis is placed on the prevention of sexual exploitation and abuse.

-She holds a B.A. in African and African American studies and English literature from the University of Virginia, a M.Ed. in secondary education from George Washington University and a Ph.D. in international education policy from the University of Maryland at College Park.
+Dr. Lancaster earned a bachelor's in African and African American studies and English literature from the University of Virginia, a master's in secondary education from George Washington University and a doctorate in international education policy from the University of Maryland at College Park.